nishant-neo/HTR/README.md

 # HandwritingRecognition (MultiDimensional RecurrentNeuralNetworks)
 Recognize handwritten text in scanned documents using MultiDimensional Recurrent Neural Networks

 Creates a network based on [MultiDimensional RNNs](http://people.idsia.ch/~juergen/nips2009.pdf) architecture using python and cython with Connectionist Temporal Classification (CTC) cost function.
+This work was based on the code developed by[https://github.com/suhaspillai] and many changes have been conducted to fin our solution.

 ## Features
 * Creates Multidimensional LSTM network.